-If your dog’s physical activity needs are met (and these vary depending of the dog’s breed and the dog’s personality), and you still have an hyperactive dog that cannot seem to be calm inside the house, then perhaps you have a dog that just need to learn how to relax.
-Signs of a hyper dog without a “off switch” are a dog that cannot seem to lay down for more than a couple of minutes at the time or a dog that is always busy reacting at something like a noise or people passing by.
-A hyper dog can become a very stressed dog as his inability to relax makes him unable to recover from normal daily activities.
-And this can lead to an exhausted dog: Do you know how edgy and stressed we can be when we lack proper sleep?
+If your dog’s physical activity needs are met (and these vary depending of the dog’s breed and the dog’s personality), and you still have an hyperactive dog that cannot seem to be calm inside the house, then perhaps you have a dog that just needs to learn how to relax.
+Signs of a hyper dog without an “off switch” are a dog that cannot seem to lay down for more than a couple of minutes at a time or a dog that is always busy reacting at something like a noise or people passing by.
+A hyper dog can become a very stressed dog as its inability to relax makes him unable to recover from normal daily activities, and this can lead to an exhausted dog.
+Did you know how edgy and stressed we can be when we lack proper sleep?
 Dogs need an average of seventeen hours of sleep and rest per day.
 So yes, your dog might be hyper from lack of rest as opposed to not enough exercise!

-You can also teach your dog to relax, exactly the same way that you would teach him a new trick.
-First, it has to be very easy, and you have to reward him often.
+You can also teach your dog to relax, exactly the same way that you would teach it a new trick.
+First, it has to be very easy, and you have to reward it often.
 Eventually, less and less rewards will be needed, and your dog will be able to relax in contexts that are busier and busier.

-Some dogs want to please their owners so much by always working for them; teaching your dog that you instead want him to be in a calm state of mind and that you require no action or initiative from him at this time might actually become quite a relieve to your busy working dog.
+Some dogs want to please their owners so much by always working for them.
+Teaching your dog that you instead want it to be in a calm state of mind and that you require no action or initiative from it at this time might actually become quite a relieve to your busy working dog.

-One easy exercise that you can do is have your dog lay down at your feet or sleep on his bed when you are watching TV, reading a book or doing any of these calm activities yourself.
-Ask your dog to go lay in the position you want, and reward him with a treat every one or two minutes at first, and then gradually increase the delay between treats to several minutes.
-Do not talk or look at your dog, just throw the treats at his paws.
-Otherwise, he will think that you want to interact with him and go right back to this “on” mode that you want to avoid.
+One easy exercise that you can do is have your dog lay down at your feet or sleep on its bed when you are watching TV, reading a book or doing any of these calm activities yourself.
+Ask your dog to go lay in the position you want, and reward it with a treat every one or two minutes at first, and then gradually increase the delay between treats to several minutes.
+Do not talk or look at your dog, just throw the treats at its paws.
+Otherwise, it will think that you want to interact with it and go right back to this “on” mode that you want to avoid.

-If you have a very hyper dog that cannot seem to stay in place, then put him on a leash so that he gets the idea that this is where he needs to stay.
-Reward any action toward resting: a sit at first, then a down, and then a down with his head on his paws, etc.
+If you have a very hyper dog that cannot seem to stay in place, then put it on a leash so that it gets the idea that this is where it needs to stay.
+Reward any action toward resting: a sit at first, then a down, and then a down with its head on its paws, etc.